by Katy O’Brien

 21. Fairtrade farmers are already feeling the effects of climate change

 Farmers say climate change is one of the main threats they face.
 Millions of farmers around the world who rely on agriculture for their livelihoods are among the worst affected.
 From drought and flooding to disease and pests, the effect the climate crisis is having on crops is, in some cases disastrous.
 Not only does it affect the farmers’ livelihoods and communities, in future it could also mean world-wide food shortages.

 Hear Ebrottié, a cocoa farmer from Côte d’Ivoire, talk about how the climate crisis is affecting his crops:

 22. Choosing Fairtrade products helps to tackle the climate crisis

 Fairtrade mainly certifies small-scale farmers who sign up to rigorous standards, which include environmental criteria such as, protecting the natural environment, banning the use of harmful pesticides, minimising the use of energy and water, especially from non-renewable sources, and making environmental protection part of farm management.
 Fairtrade also organises training for farmers so they can learn how to grow in harmony with the local environment and avoid creating monocultures.
-Many producers also invest their Fairtrade Premium – the extra money they get for selling on Fairtrade terms – in various projects aimed at developing local herbicides and drip irrigation.
+Many farmers and workers also invest their Fairtrade Premium – the extra money they get for selling on Fairtrade terms – in various projects aimed at developing local herbicides and drip irrigation.
 Fairtrade is a choice for nature, and a way of farming that safeguards both humans and the environment.

 23. The environmental footprint of Fairtrade cotton is 5 times lower than conventional cotton